kubewarden/kubewarden.io/content/blog/2025/02/kubewarden-1.22-release.md

 The policies maintained by the Kubewarden team will steadily be pushed with these new annotations.

+## Bump to Policy Reporter v3, UI v2

+We are happy to announce that we have bumped the Policy Reporter subchart in our `kubewarden-controller` to Policy Reporter V3 and its v2 UI.
+We congratulate the Policy Reporter authors on their new release!
+Head over to [their page](https://kyverno.github.io/policy-reporter/) for more information on new features.

+On the Kubewarden side, we have configured a Dashboard to show only Kubewarden policies (see `.Values.policy-reporter` in the `kubewarden-controller` chart):

+{{<figure src="/images/policy-reporter_kubewarden-filter.png" alt="screenshot of the Policy Reporter UI v2 dashboard"  >}}

+Also stay tuned, as the authors of Policy Reporter have joined https://openreports.io.

 ## Rust SDK v0.13.x now has built-in types for Kubewarden CRDs

 The Rust SDK now contains types for the Kubewarden CRDs, such as